 What is a housing association?

 Housing associations are not-for-profit organisations that rent houses and flats in city centres, housing estates and the country.
 They aim to provide good, low cost accommodation for people who really need it.
 Housing associations are run by committees of volunteers elected by the tenants.
 The committee employs professional staff to manage the properties.

-What are the advantages of renting from a housing association?
+Advantages of renting from a housing association?

 Housing association rents are generally cheaper than rents with a private landlord, although can be a little higher than council rents.
 Rent is usually paid weekly, in advance, and the good news is, you're unlikely to be asked to pay a deposit upfront.

 If you rent from a housing association you will have a Scottish secure tenancy, or in certain circumstances a short Scottish secure tenancy.
 A Scottish secure tenancy offers you strong occupancy rights, as well as rights to repair and to pass your tenancy on to other members of your household.
 Short Scottish secure tenants do not have such strong rights, and can be evicted more easily.